 Krys Lee is the author of Drifting House and How I Became a North Korean, and the translator of I Hear Your Voice and Diary of a Murderer: And Other Stories by Young-ha Kim.
 She is the recipient of the Rome Prize and the Story Prize Spotlight Award, and a finalist for the Center for Fiction First Novel Prize and the BBC International Story Prize.
 Her fiction, journalism, and literary translations have appeared in Granta, the New York Times Book Review, Corriere della Sera, and The Guardian, among others.
 She is an assistant professor of creative writing and literature at Yonsei University, Underwood International College, in South Korea. www.kryslee.com

 Photo Credit: Matt Douma

-Kirstin Valdez Quade is the author of Night at the Fiestas, a New York Times Notable Book, which won the John Leonard Prize from the National Book Critics Circle, the Sue Kaufman Prize from the American Academy of Arts and Letters, and a “5 Under 35” award from the National Book Foundation.
-She is the recipient of a Rome Prize from the American Academy in Rome, a Rona Jaffe Foundation Writer’s Award, and a Steger Fellowship.
-Her work has appeared in The New Yorker and The Best American Short Stories.
+Kirstin Valdez Quade is the author of Night at the Fiestas, which won the John Leonard Prize from the National Book Critics Circle, the Sue Kaufman Prize from the American Academy of Arts and Letters, and a “5 Under 35” award from the National Book Foundation.
+Kirstin was awarded a Rome Prize, a Rona Jaffe Foundation Writer’s Award, and a Stegner Fellowship.
+Her work has appeared in The New Yorker, The Best American Short Stories, The O. Henry Prize Stories, and elsewhere.
 She is an Assistant Professor at Princeton.
-Her novel The Five Wounds is forthcoming from Norton.
+Her new novel is The Five Wounds, out April 2021.

 Oscar Villalon is the managing editor of ZYZZYVA.
-His writing has appeared most recently in Freeman’s, The Believer, and The Millions.
+His writing has been published in several publications, including Freeman’s, Zocalo, The Believer, and Lit Hub.
 He lives in San Francisco.